Michigan Dogman: The Cook song

-Cook maintains his skepticism about the possibility of a real dogman, he had this to say about the matter:
+Cook maintains his skepticism about the possibility of a real dogman and had this to say about the matter:

 I'm tremendously skeptical, because I've sort of seen the way folklore becomes built from the creation of this song to what it's turned into ... but I do believe people who think they saw something really did see something.
 I also think the Dogman provides them with an avenue to explain what they couldn't explain for themselves.